Joe Zee

-Early life

-Zee was born in Hong Kong and at the age of one, moved to Toronto where he grew up.
-He began working in fashion in 1990, at age 22, and ultimately moved to New York City enrolling at the Fashion Institute of Technology.

 Career

 In the mid-1990s, Zee met stylist Lori Goldstein at an Allure party, and soon became her assistant.

 He was described in a New York Times profile as a leader in the mass market and digital transformation of fashion: "a chatty and approachable ambassador of fashion who has aggressively thrust himself in front of hoi polloi using Twitter, blogs, v-logs and—most visibly—television."

 Zee hosts All on the Line, a fashion series on the Sundance Channel.
 In each episode, Zee acts as a business consultant to a designer who is struggling.

 Zee was a recurring character as boss of the reality series The City.
 He has also appeared on episodes of Ugly Betty, Mistresses, and General Hospital as himself.
 He was one of the co-hosts of the ABC daytime talk show The Fab Life.

 Zee has worked with notable photographers including Annie Leibovitz, Juergen Teller and Patrick Demarchelier.

 In 2010, he made an appearance on Gossip Girl as himself.
 In 2015, he released his book That's What Fashion Is: Lessons and Stories from My Nonstop, Mostly Glamorous Life in Style.

 In 2016, he was one of the guest judges in the final of Miss USA 2016 in T-Mobile Arena, Las Vegas, Nevada, United States.In 2015, he released his book That's What Fashion Is: Lessons and Stories from My Nonstop, Mostly Glamorous Life in Style.